 All employees are expected to schedule and use their vacation entitlement in the year it is accrued.
+Employees who wish to request up to five (5) days carry over, will make their request in writing, by August 31st.

-The Employer's permission is required for any employee to be able to carry over up to five (5) vacation days to the next vacation year.
-Requests to carry over more than five (5) days' vacation may be approved through application to the Secretary Treasurer by August 31.
-All responses to vacation carry over requests shall be issued via email and hard copy to employees within five (5) business days and copy to the Union.
+Application for carry over request will be made to Human Resources Administrator.
+Responses to such requests will be issued via email to employees within ten (10) business days and a copy to the Union.